 If a network architecture diagram is open, no single vendor owns the technology and controls its definition and development.
 Anyone is free to design hardware and software based on the network architecture.
-The TCP/IP network architecture, which the Internet is based on, is such a open network architecture and it is adopted as a worldwide network standard and widely deployed in local area network (LAN), wide area network (WAN), small and large enterprises, and last but not the least, the Internet.
+The TCP/IP network architecture, which the Internet is based on, is such an open network architecture and it is adopted as a worldwide network standard and widely deployed in local area network (LAN), wide area network (WAN), small and large enterprises, and last but not least, the Internet.

-Open Systems Interconnection (OSI) network architecture, developed by International Organization for Standardization, is an open standard for communication in the network across different equipment and applications by different vendors.
-Though not widely deployed, the OSI 7 layer model is considered the primary network architectural model for inter-computing and inter-networking communications.
+Open Systems Interconnection (OSI) network architecture, developed by the International Organization for Standardization, is an open standard for communication in the network across different equipment and applications by different vendors.
+Though not widely deployed, the OSI 7 layer model is considered as the primary network architectural model for inter-computing and inter-networking communications.

 In addition to the OSI network architecture model, there exist other network architecture models by many vendors, such as IBM SNA (Systems Network Architecture), Digital Equipment Corporation (DEC; now part of HP) DNA (Digital Network Architecture), Apple computer's AppleTalk, and Novell's NetWare.

 Network architecture provides only a conceptual framework for communications between computers.
 The model itself does not provide specific methods of communication.
 Actual communication is defined by various communication protocols.

 Examples of Network Architecture

 After you have gone through the basic knowledge of network architecture, there shows you some typical network architecture examples.
 If you need to see more pre-designed network architecture template, you can visit our Edraw template center.

 Pre-made and standard network diagram symbols are very helpful for network engineers when they need to design and demonstrate their network architecture.
 Edraw Max provides a lot of basic network architecture symbols, which helps you build and read a complex network diagram.